Zabrane/qlnd/doc/LightningTickerplants.md

 # Introduction

 [Lightning](https://lightning.network/lightning-network-paper.pdf) is a technology designed to dramatically scale blockchains, like Bitcoin, by enabling high transaction throughput with greater privacy, and while preserving decentralized qualities.
 It is a layer two infastructure which builds upon the security and [smart contract](https://en.wikipedia.org/wiki/Smart_contract) functionality of the underlying base blockchain, analagous to how the HTTP application layer protocol builds on an underlying and reliable TCP layer.
-Lightning succeeds by allowing payments to be made off-chain, meaning the underlying (Bitcoin) network of nodes do not need to validate and record every transaction.
+Lightning succeeds by allowing payments to be made off-chain through the technology of bidirectional [payment channels](#What-are-payment-channels), wherein the underlying (Bitcoin) network of nodes do not need to validate and record every transaction.
 Consequently, peer-to-peer payments made over the Lightning network can be performed in high volume, with micro value (hundreds of a cent), with low or zero fees and with near instant settlement times.
 Today, Lightning is one of the most [rapidly growing](https://1ml.com/statistics) networks in the cryptocurrency space, and is at the cutting edge of blockchain innovation.

 Currently, many Lightning applications (LApps) are in the early stages of development but include [eCommerce integrations](https://blockstream.com/2018/01/16/lightning-charge/), [micro-paymement paywalls](https://github.com/ElementsProject/wordpress-lightning-publisher) for content creators and [micro-payment tipping](https://tippin.me/) services (twitter).
 The micro-payment application, in particluar, has the potential to transform how online content is monetised, moving from an add based, or yearly subscription based model, to a microfee pay-per-view model.